AminKhorramii/Blog/content/posts/obsidian-to-gitHub-blog-publisher-plugin.md

 ---
-title: 'Creating an Obsidian-to-GitHub Blog Publisher Plugin'
+title: 'An Obsidian-to-GitHub Blog Publisher Plugin'
 date: '2025-04-04'
-excerpt: 'How I built a tool to streamline publishing from Obsidian to my NextJS blog'
+excerpt: 'How I built a tool to streamline publishing from Obsidian to my blog'
 ---